vinayhpandya/PaperWard/readme.md

 Apparently, the project is still at its early stages and has a lot of room for improvement.
 We welcome contributions from the community to make PaperWard more powerful and user-friendly.
 Here are some of the areas where you can contribute:

-- **Support for more websites**: Currently, PaperWard only supports ArXiv.
-We would like to add support for more websites like PubMed, IEEE Xplore, etc.
+- **Support for more websites**: Currently, PaperWard only supports ArXiv and PubMed.
+We would like to add support for more websites like Semantic Scholar, IEEE Xplore, etc.

 - **Support for more languages**: Currently, PaperWard only supports simplified Chinese.
 We would like to add support for more languages.